Fentanyl Overdose & Dangers

 - Liquid: IMF may be dropped onto blotter paper or put into nasal spray.2

 - Fake prescription pills: It is unlikely that a person will receive IMF instead of a prescription pill if their prescription is filled at a legitimate pharmacy.
 However, pills bought illegally may contain little to none of the medication advertised and may contain deadly amounts of fentanyl.
-IMF has been detected in many counterfeit prescription pills that are sold as other medications, such as opioid medications (e.g., oxycodone or hydrocodone) or benzodiazepines (e.g., Xanax).14,15
+IMF has been detected in many counterfeit prescription pills that are sold as other medications, such as opioid medications (e.g., oxycodone or hydrocodone) or benzodiazepines (e.g., Xanax).14,15 The DEA recently reported that 26% of counterfeit prescription pills seized and tested contained a potentially lethal dose of fentanyl (at least 2 milligrams).16

 While some people intentionally purchase fentanyl, many people who come into contact with the drug do so accidentally.
-Among people who purchase drugs on the black market, their accidental exposure to fentanyl often leads to overdose.2 The DEA recently reported that 26% of counterfeit prescription pills seized and tested contained a potentially lethal dose of fentanyl (at least 2 milligrams).18 Similarly, a study published in The Journal of the American Medical Association (JAMA) found that cocaine was involved in nearly 22% of synthetic opioid overdoses in 2016.19
+Among people who purchase drugs on the black market, their accidental exposure to fentanyl often leads to overdose.2 A study published in The Journal of the American Medical Association (JAMA) found that cocaine was involved in nearly 22% of synthetic opioid overdoses in 2016.17

-If you or someone you care about are struggling with Fentanyl misuse, call 888-611-0313 to learn more about our inpatient rehab in Las Vegas or outpatient drug rehab.
+If you or someone you care about are struggling with Fentanyl addiction, call to learn more about our inpatient rehab in Las Vegas or outpatient drug rehab.
 Admissions navigators can help you start the admissions process today, explore ways to pay for rehab like using insurance to cover addiction treatment, or go over the different levels of rehab offered at Desert Hope.